Altshuller gave two definitions of ideal machine:

 Altshuller: No, by increasing ideality I mean what I wrote, decreasing the weight of a machine, its size, and expenses.

-Zlotin: Partial weight and partial size.
+Zlotin: Specific gravity and specific size.

 Altshuller: This is your definition.
 You build your system of definitions.
 You substitute my definitions with yours and accuse me of illogicality.
 But the conflict is between my definitions and yours.
 Let's adopt one system of definitions.